-A foundational CSS library that's modern, lightweight, and easy to live with.
-It's somewhere between a reset and a framework because resets don't do quite enough, and frameworks do a bit too much. bedrocss applies sane defaults to plain HTML elements, so there isn't anything to learn, and it's super easy to modify.
+A classless CSS library that's modern, lightweight, and easy to modify so you can start your projects on a solid foundation.
+It does a bit more than a reset, but not so much as a framework. bedrocss applies sane defaults to plain HTML elements, so there isn't anything to learn, and it's super easy to modify.

 Demo GitHub NPM

 bedrocss as an NPM dependency.

 Then to include it in your application before any other CSS.

 Alternatively, you can link to the unpkg CDN version from your HTML

 <link rel="stylesheet" type="text/css" href="https://unpkg.com/bedrocss"> <!-- other styles after -->